digitalsadhu/loopback-component-jsonapi/README.md

 "model" and "methods" keys are used then the specific combination of model and methods specified will be serialized or deserialized using jsonapi.

+Note: objects returned from a remote method that will be jsonapi serialized MUST include an id property.

 #### example
 ```js
 {